hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

     (ALL) NOPASSWD: /sbin/shutdown
 ```

 Ah, not quite.
-This time we actually don’t have any superuser permissions.
-But let’s see what we do have.
+This time we actually don't have any superuser permissions.
+But let's see what we do have.

 ```bash
 admin@i-05b3bee998a4a6d6c:~$ id